Q. What is the history of the Event?

 Q. What parking is available?

-A. The Paddock Campground is the only campground operating at the Event - see dedicated page on the website.
+A. Yes, in the Paddock Campground - see dedicated page on the website.

 Q. Can I drive my own car up to the top of the Mount to watch racing?

-A. Yes, providing all occupants have a valid ticket.
+A. Yes, providing all occupants have a valid ticket (children 12 and under free of charge).

 Q. Can I gain access to the Pit complex roof during the Event?